Why Maker Time is Critical For Productivity and Business Success

 How Praisidio measures and calculates maker time

 The Praisidio platform helps teams understand both Maker Time and Manager Time, and the best way to balance both.
-Through machine learning and the power of AI, Praisidio identifies employees with low Maker Time and allows you to compare them with peers who have the same job title and job level.
+Through machine learning and the power of predictive analysis, Praisidio identifies employees with low Maker Time and allows you to compare them with peers who have the same job title and job level.
 We also make it easy to intervene, so you can create a new balance quickly and track the results over time.

 Praisidio connects to services like Google Suite and Microsoft Office 365 to analyze calendar events, which we can use to estimate Maker Time.
 In creating our algorithms, we take into account multiple factors.
 For instance, we don’t consider the time between meetings to be productive Maker Time if that break is less than two hours.
 Just the thought of an upcoming appointment can be disruptive to makers.